puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 When you create a new module with PDK, the `pdk new module` command asks you a series of questions, sets metadata based on your answers, and creates a `metadata.json` with the metadata for your new module.
 The new module that PDK creates includes all the infrastructure to use the other capabilities of `pdk`.

 Each question has a default response that PDK uses if you hit **Enter** to skip the question.
+The answers you provide to these questions are stored and used as the new defaults for subsequent module generations.
 To generate a module with only the default values, you can skip the interview step by running `pdk new module module_name --skip-interview`.

-[TODO: what if they don't have a Forge username?
-Should a Forge account be a prerequisite?]

 Question   |Description   | Default value
 ----------------|:------------------:|-------------------------
-What is your Puppet Forge username? | The username with which you upload your module to the Forge. | The username you use to log into your machine.
+What is your Puppet Forge username? | The username with which you upload your module to the Forge.
+If you don't have a Forge username and you create one later, you'll need to manually update the metadata.json with the correct username, if it's different from the initial entry. | The username you use to log into your machine.
 Puppet uses Semantic Versioning (semver.org) to version modules.
 What version is this module? | The current version of your module.
 This should follow semantic versioning. | 0.1.0
 Who wrote this module? | The module author's name. |  The username you use to log into your machine.
 What license does this module code fall under? | The license under which your module is made available.
 This should be an identifier from https://spdk.org/licenses/.
 Common values are "Apache-2.0", "MIT", or "proprietary". | Apache-2.0